W.67 First Officer Helen Richey

 ata helen richey outdoor girl

-The plane was called, slightly unfortunately perhaps, a 'Thrush'
+The plane was called a 'Thrush'

 - she won the premier air race at the first National Air Meet for Women, in 1934;